-This game includes 168 cards, one six-sided die, and these rules.
+This game includes 94 Door cards, 74 Treasure cards, 12 player standies (six male, six female), one gameboard, one six-sided die, and these rules.

 The foes in this game are mostly normal people just trying not to get eaten, but the rules still refer to "monsters," for consistency with earlier games.
 You're zombies.
 You don't know any better.
 The foes that are not normal people are rogue zombies.
 They're just as tasty as everyone else.